eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 1. Open File Explorer or open a console with administrator privileges, and go to the setup script at *getting-started\tools\get-toolchain.bat*.
 1. If you're using File Explorer, right-click the file and select **Run as Administrator**.
 If you're using a console with elevated privileges, run the script.
-1. After the installation, open a console app to complete the programming tasks in the tutorial.
+1. After the installation, keep a console app open to complete the remaining programming tasks in the tutorial.
 You can use Windows CMD, Powershell, or Git Bash for Windows.
 1. Run the following code to confirm that CMake version 3.14 or later is installed.

     ```